 Failure is something which has always frightened me.
 The very thought of it is enough to paralyse drive and motivation in the best of us.
 There comes a time though, when you have to really consider whether the judgement of others is a strong enough excuse to give up.
 I’d definitely rather enjoy the process and give something my best shot than have regrets that I only have myself to blame for.

-Recently I’ve actively focused more on myself.
-I’ve made goals and lists of things that I’d like to do, both professionally and personally.
+Recently I’ve actively focused more on myself, making goals and lists of things that I’d like to do, both professionally and personally.
 My life has become more structured and I have things to look forward to.
-Ticking off my to-do list makes my goals seem more like real life plans.
+Ticking off to-do lists makes goals seem more like real life plans.
 I love the process of scribbling in a notebook, researching and filling my dairy.

-A lot of the time, we impose limits on ourselves by restricting the effort we put in.
-I know that in reality not everything is possible.
-If it were I would have achieved much more.
-What I’m saying, is visualize what you want through bucket lists or yearly goals.
+A lot of the time, we impose limits on ourselves.
+I know that in reality not everything is possible, if it were I would have achieved much more.
+What I’m saying, is visualize what you want through bucket-lists or yearly goals.
 Begin saving money just for your goals.
-You can prioritize them and those will seem more attainable.
-Once you’ve ticked one off you can start working through them.
+You can prioritize them and they’ll become more and more attainable.
 Before you know it you’ll be achieving more than you ever thought you could.

 I’m proud of my work ethic.
 Although I have a long way to go to achieve all of my goals, I’m working on it.
 In my eyes that makes me lucky.
 Whether I win or lose, I’m happy to be the girl that tried.